atmughrabi/OpenGraph/README.md

                              and top-k ranked vertices listed.

   -k, --remove-duplicate
-                             Removers duplicate edges and self loops from the graph.
+                             Removes duplicate edges and self loops from the graph.

   -l, --light-reorder=[ORDER:0]